discretize/discretize-guides/builds/revenant/power-renegade/index.md

 - <Skill name="Breakrazors Bastion"/> - Heal skill that when buffed, provides barrier.
 In general this skill should be used to apply the 'Band Together' trait for other stances.
 - <Skill name="Razorclaws Rage"/> - Can be used to apply <Condition name="Bleeding"/> on attack for a party.
 Can be used in situations where you have excess energy.
-- <Skill name="Darkrazors Daring"/> - Your main CC skill as a Renegade. <Control name="Daze"/>s enemies in an area around it for 600 Defiance bar damage.
+- <Skill name="Darkrazors Daring"/> - Your main CC skill as a Renegade. <Control name="Daze"/> up to 5 targets for 600 Defiance bar damage.
 Is also used as a <Control name="Stun"/> break.
 However be mindful that this does activate <Trait name="Contained Temper"/>, giving 15 extra energy.
 Make sure to **NOT** legend swap after stun breaking to activate <Trait name="Charged Mists"/>.
 - <Skill name="Icerazors Ire"/> - The highest damage skill for Renegade stance.
 Applies <Condition name="Vulnerability"> on targets.</Condition>.
 Try to enhance this with other stances to provide extra damage through chilled.
 Use this after <Skill name="Darkrazors Daring"/> in an opener to enhance the damage.
 - <Skill name="Soulcleaves Summit"/> - This skill now prevents energy drain.
 Can be used for the purposes of a fire field for precasting or blasting mid fights, however in general, is used the least as a part of the rotation.